Frequently asked questions about cut for her

 Your ponytail must be at least 35 cm long to donate.
 Is your hair not yet 35 cm long?
 Then save some more: hair grows an average of one cm per month.
 So you will definitely reach the required 35 cm soon!
 Is your ponytail longer than 35 cm?
 Then you can definitely cut off more than 35 cm as well.
 The longer your ponytail, the more valuable your donation to Pink Ribbon.

-The best way to measure the length of your hair is to put a rubber band around it from the top and then measure how long it is from the rubber band to the ends.
+The best way to measure the length of your hair is to wrap a hair tie around it at the top and then measure from the hair tie to the ends.
+The donation envelope—which you can request for free—also includes a hair measuring tape.

 Yes, if you want to donate your hair, it must be freshly washed and completely dry.
-If the hair is not completely dry yet, it may become moldy.
-It goes without saying that moldy hair cannot be used.
+If the hair isn't completely dry yet, it can develop mold and become unusable for a wig.

 You may certainly cut your ponytail yourself if you like, but you may also go to a hairdresser.
 The choice is completely up to you.

-You can choose which hairdresser you get your ponytail cut at.
-You may always visit a "Cut for Hair" hairdresser, but you can also put in the scissors yourself.
+You can choose which hairstylist you want to have your ponytail cut by.
+You’re always welcome to visit a “Geknipt voor haar” hairstylist listed on our website, but you can also cut it yourself.

 There are several options for that.
 You can order your "Cut for Hair" envelope here.
 After your tail is cut, put it in the donation envelope.
 Then you can send the envelope through the mail for free, or you can stop by a Multipharma branch near you and bring the envelope in there.
 If your ponytail is cut at a "Cut for Hair" hairdresser, he/she will make sure your ponytail gets to us.

-Your hair is made into beautiful wigs.
-Pink Ribbon collects all the ponytails and sells them on to local, Belgian wig makers.
-They tie beautiful wigs from them for breast cancer patients.
+Your hair is turned into beautiful wigs.
+Pink Ribbon all the ponytails and sells them to local Belgian wig makers.
+The wigs themselves do not go directly to breast cancer patients, as the wig makers create wigs for a wide variety of audiences.

 To make a full wig, it takes about 6 to 10 ponytails.